mkj/rpi-flipflop/README.md

 can access the device even if I break one of the partitions - I have a fallback rescue partition.

+At the time of writing (April 2015) this has been tested on a 512MB Raspberry Pi B (not +) with Linux 3.18.7

 Matt Johnston <matt@ucc.asn.au>

 ## Installing